Colonial America Unit Study American Girl Felicity Fields of Daisies

 *Ideas To Think About & Discuss-

 One of the saddest and most regrettable parts of the history of the United States.
-It’s a difficult, but important subject to study.
-(If you’d like to dig in on this topic you can read more, and find lots of activities HERE )

-While there are some countries around the world that still struggle with slavery today, the United States has fought hard as a nation for the freedom of all of it’s citizens.
+The United States has fought hard as a nation for the freedom of all of it’s citizens.

-But spiritually, there are many people in our country that are still slaves; abused by the cruelest slave master and bound by some pretty awful things.
-Your children may ask, “So, if our country is really free, how can there still be slavery?”
+You may ask, “So, if our country is really free, how can there still be slavery?”

 It is also from the beginning that we can see what it is that has enslaved humanity.

+Simply put, it is sin.
 This is what we will talk about this week.

-(You may want to review your children’s definitions of freedom from earlier to draw attention to this antonym)
+You may want to review your children’s definitions of freedom from earlier to draw attention to this antonym

 -Read the definition of slave and slavery.